 - Body percussion sounds (Making sounds with our bodies eg. clapping)

 - Rhyme (Exploring words that have the same end sound eg. cat/hat/mat)

 - Alliteration (Words that start with the same sound eg. big bug boy bed)

 - Voice sounds (Creating sounds using our mouth, lips and tongue)

 - Oral blending & segmenting (Hearing the sounds in a word eg. c-a-t)

-We begin to introduce the RWI phonics sounds halfway
+We begin to introduce the RWI phonics sounds during whole

-through the school year, learning one new sound a week
+class sessions in the summer term, learning one new sound a

 to write that letter.
 All letters taught in Nursery are